andreyorst/fnl-http/README.md

 All functions accepts the `opts` table, that contains the following keys:

 - `:async?` - a boolean, whether the request should be asynchronous.
-  The result is an instance of a `promise-chan`, and the body must be read inside of a `go` block.
+  The result is a channel, that can be avaited.
+The successful response of a server is then passed to the `on-response` callback.
+  In case of any error during request, the `on-raise` callback is called with the error message.
 - `:headers` - a table with the HTTP headers for the request
 - `:body` - an optional string body.
 - `:as` - how to coerce the body of the response.